Data Warehouse Technique

 - Subject Oriented

-Time–Variant: The Time Variants relates to the fact that a data warehouse contains historical data too.
+Time–Variant: The Time Variants relate to the fact that a data warehouse contains historical data too.
 Hence, we mainly use a data warehouse for analysis and reporting, which implies we need to know what happened five or ten years back.

 Why an organization needs data modeling?
 Here are some important points to show the importance of data modeling: